 “We are responsible for the world in which we find ourselves, if only because we are the only sentient force which can change it.”James Baldwin

-These are some of our focus areas.
-Select one to learn more.
+The following links below list some of our focus areas.
+Click on each one to learn more about them.

 & Conservation Genomics

-Evolutionary and conservation genomics can help us understand what went wrong with extinct species such as the passenger pigeon, help endangered species, restore ancient diversity to current species, become better stewards of our planet, and find new ways to improve human health.
+Evolutionary and conservation genomics can help us understand what went wrong with extinct species.
+Investigating extinct creatures, like the passenger pigeon, can help endangered animals by restoring ancient diversity in currently present groups.

-Research in Ed Green’s lab explores archaic ancestry in the human genome from our relatives the Neanderthals and Denosivans.
+Research in Ed Green’s lab explores archaic ancestry in the human genome from our relatives, the Neanderthals and Denisovans.

 Genome 10K Project